Rich-Harris/sorcery/README.md

   // returns a Promise
   chain.write( 'output.js' );

+  // write to a new file but use an absolute path for the
+  // sourceMappingURL
+  chain.write( 'output.js', { absolutePath: true });

   // write to a new file, but append the flattened sourcemap as a data URI chain.write( 'output.js', { inline: true });